 To help you prepare for Easter, we’ve outlined three sermons you can preach on Easter.
 For each one, we’ve included key passages your message could focus on and some of the major points you can make.

-1. The greatest event in history
+1. The climax of history

 1 Corinthians 15:3–8